 Next, your latex has arrived and it’s ready to wear!
 If you have bought latex before, you probably had it delivered covered in talcum powder.
 Talcum powder is your friend.

-Talc prevents the latex from sticking onto itself, helps you ease yourself into it, and sometimes make you look like you had a fight in a bakery (think Al Pacino in Scarface), which I can only see a positive and fun experience.
+Talc prevents the latex from sticking onto itself and helps you ease yourself into it.
+And sometimes make you look like you had a fight in a bakery (think Al Pacino in Scarface), which I can only see a positive and fun experience.
 Make sure you have some handy, you will need to talcum your latex as well as yourself.
-Check the seams, so they don’t twist and are aligned to where they should be, and try to avoid creases while you’re getting dressed, as it’s a pain to sort out later.
+Check the seams, make sure they are not twisted and are aligned to where they should be.
+Try to avoid creases while you’re getting dressed, as it’s a pain to sort out later.

 IMPORTANT: careful with your nails, jewellery, and piercings.
 If you want to wear shibari ropes over it, or a belt, be extremely careful as it might tear the latex.